Adnanshaik-databyte/trader_behavior_insights_report/README.md

 Junior Data Scientist – Trader Behavior Insights

-Assignment Objective
+📊 Project Overview

-This project successfully fulfilled the objective of exploring the relationship between individual trader performance and overall Bitcoin market sentiment using two integrated datasets: the Bitcoin Market Sentiment Dataset (Fear/Greed Index) and Historical Trader Data from Hyperliquid.
-The goal was to deliver actionable insights for building smarter, systematic trading strategies.
+An analytical project correlating individual trader performance with the Bitcoin Market Sentiment Dataset (Fear/Greed Index) to identify hidden patterns and deliver actionable insights for systematic Web3 trading.

-🚀 Key Findings & Conclusion
+🎯 Objective

+The core objective was to explore the relationship between trader performance (PnL, Volume) and market emotion to determine if sentiment could be leveraged as a primary signal for developing smarter, automated trading strategies.

+📌 Key Insights

-The analysis identified a clear and successful Contrarian Trading Strategy.
+The analysis identified a clear and highly effective Contrarian Trading Strategy.

-The trader's primary success is derived from exploiting extremes in market emotion.
-The data confirms that profitability peaks when the market is in "Extreme Fear," while profitability is lowest during periods of "Greed."
+Highest Profitability in Panic: The trader's success (profit/alpha) peaks when the market is in "Extreme Fear."
+This proves that buying into panic is the core source of profitable trades.

+Highest Losses in Euphoria: The trader is consistently less profitable and often incurs losses when the market is experiencing "Greed."

-This outcome provides a strong, data-driven framework for developing automated trading rules that use the sentiment index as a primary signal for capital allocation and risk management.
+Actionable Strategy: The outcome provides a strong framework for developing automated trading rules that use sentiment as a primary signal for capital allocation and risk management.

-📂 Project Files
+🛠️ Project Files & Tools

-This repository contains the necessary files to review the analysis:

-Input Data: historical_data.csv (Trader Metrics) and fear_greed_index.csv (Sentiment Data).
+File Name

+Description

+Purpose

+historical_data.csv

+Raw trade-level performance data from Hyperliquid.

+Input Dataset 1

+fear_greed_index.csv

+Daily Bitcoin Market Sentiment classification.

+Input Dataset 2

+Bitcoin_analysis.ipynb

-Analysis Code: Bitcoin_analysis.ipynb (The complete Python notebook for cleaning, merging, and analysis).
+Analysis Code: Complete Python notebook for data cleaning, merging, feature engineering, and visualization generation.

+Methodology

+trader_behavior_insights_report.md

-Final Deliverable: trader_behavior_insights_report.md (A structured report detailing the findings, insights, and recommendations).
+Final Deliverable: Structured report detailing the findings, insights, and strategic recommendations.

+Conclusion

+(Image Files)

-Visual Evidence: Generated image files showing key charts (e.g., PnL Over Time, PnL vs. Sentiment, Volume vs. Sentiment).
+Visual evidence showing PnL vs. Sentiment, Volume vs. Sentiment, and PnL Over Time.

+Evidence

-🛠️ How to Replicate
+🚀 How to Replicate

-To replicate the analysis, clone the repository, ensure Python dependencies are installed, and run the cells within the Bitcoin_analysis.ipynb notebook sequentially.
+Repository Setup: Clone this repository.

+Run Analysis: Open the Bitcoin_analysis.ipynb notebook and execute the cells sequentially to reproduce the data processing, merge the datasets, and regenerate the four core charts used in the report.